AzatAI/cs_books/README.md

 THE BOOKS ARE COLLECTED FROM THE INTERNET AND ONLY USED FOR EDUCATIONAL PURPOSE

-The mark down file itself is created by process.py python script
+The markdown file itself is created by process.py python script

  #### Last updated in:2020-06-23 16:28:44.135827